-This will not be the case if the plan is not subject to PPA for funding purposes or if the plan made an election under section 402 of PPA under which the funding target is determined using an 8.25% discount rate.
-See "Plans Subject to Special Funding Rules" on prior page.
+This is not the case for plan that are not subject to PPA for funding purposes or plans made elections under section 402 of PPA which the funding target is determined using an 8.25% discount rate.
+See "Plans Subject to Special Funding Rules" on next page.